cs5500-neu/monorepo-template-main/Assignment1/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name:Zhiyi Zhang
 - How many hours did it take you to complete this assignment?
+2 hr
-- Did you collaborate with any other students/TAs/Professors?
+- Did you collaborate with any other students/TAs/Professors?  no
 - Did you use any external resources?
 (Cite them below)
-  - tbd
+  - google
-  - tbd
+  - youtube
 - (Optional) What was your favorite part of the assignment?
 - (Optional) How would you improve the assignment?